 Procedures: Florida SouthWestern State College (College) strives to implement strict adherence to a morally responsible code of conduct regarding potential conflicts of interest.
-In accordance with Florida Statute 112.311, Misuse of Public Position, which states: "no officer or employee of a state agency or of a county, city, or other political subdivision of the state, and no member of the Legislature or legislative employee, shall have any interest, financial or otherwise, direct or indirect; engage in any business transaction or professional activity; or incur any obligation of any nature which is in substantial conflict with the proper discharge of his or her duties in the public interest," and as directed by the Florida SouthWestern State College District Board of Trustees Policy 5.03 Code of Ethics for College Employees, "Employees shall act in a manner that is consistent with their position and shall take all necessary precautions to avoid any actual, potential, or perceived conflicts of interest," the Academic Standards Committee of the College has compiled the following statements delimiting potential conflicts of interest for College employees.
+In accordance with Florida Statute 112.311, Misuse of Public Position, which states: "no officer or employee of a state agency or of a county, city, or other political subdivision of the state, and no member of the Legislature or legislative employee, shall have any interest, financial or otherwise, direct or indirect; engage in any business transaction or professional activity; or incur any obligation of any nature which is in substantial conflict with the proper discharge of his or her duties in the public interest," and as directed by the Florida SouthWestern State College District Board of Trustees Policy 5.03 Code of Ethics for College Employees, "Employees shall act in a manner that is consistent with their position and shall take all necessary precautions to avoid any actual, potential, or perceived conflicts of interest,".